Testing Genuine Multipartite Nonlocality via an Inflated Network with Multi-copy Entangled States

-\textbf{GMN of many-body systems}.
-The Bell test \cite{Bell} utilizes a source to distribute states to all space-like separated observers $\sA_1, \cdots, \sA_n$.
-Each observer's measurement outcome $a_i$ can depend on their local shares and the type of measurement denoted by $x_i$.
-A joint distribution of all outcomes conditional on measurement settings is genuinely multipartite nonlocal if it does not allow the following biseparable decomposition \cite{Sy}:
+\textbf{Theories}.
+The standard Bell test for two or multiple parties involves a source distributing states to spacelike-separated observers $\sA_1, \cdots, \sA_n$.
+The measurement outcome $a_i$ of $\sA_i$ depends on local shared hidden variables and the measurement setting $x_i$.
+A joint probability distribution of all outcomes, conditional on measurement settings, is considered GMN if it cannot be decomposed into a biseparable form \cite{Sy}: